Art Supplies

 I switch between several types of bags depending on where I am going and how long I'll be out.
 I will add in others soon.

-This bag holds all of my sketching and painting tools and is small enough to easily pack into other bags (like a backpack).
+These bags hold all of my sketching and painting tools and are small enough to easily pack into other bags (like a backpack).

 Just the Essentials